-The Italy of the early 1980s was a country in a state of transformation.
-The post-war economic boom that had been particularly strong in the industrialized North was peaking, and a generation of young people were rejecting the factional politics that, through the unresolved legacies of Fascism and Communism, continued to inform, and to some extent dictate, life in the country.
-Thanks to its history and geographical position, Italy found itself playing both border and battleground between the US and the USSR.
+As the post-war economic boom which had been particularly transformative in the industrialized North began to peak, the Italy of the the early 1980s was a country in a state of transformation.
+Thanks to its history and geographical position, post-war Italy had found itself playing both border and battleground between the US and the USSR, but a new generation of young people were rejecting the factional politics that, through the unresolved legacies of Fascism and Communism, continued to inform, and to some extent dictate, life in the country.

 The early ‘80s was also the period when, through the skillful political maneuvering of entrepreneurs like Silvio Berlusconi (a member of the P2 masonic lodge and later the country’s Prime Minister), the commercial television stations that had previously been pint-sized local outfits gradually began coalescing into large-scale professional operations capable of representing a challenge to the hegemony of the national state broadcaster, RAI.
 As its name made clear, commercial TV did not share the didactic vocation of the three RAI channels and, in the barely-regulated media landscape of the day, was free to indulge itself unscrupulously in nudity, cheap foreign imports, and vast amounts of advertising.